Adaptive-Decentralized-Home-Devices/CryptoMAX/README.md

 # CryptoMAX

-CryptoMAX is a lightweight Python script that compares staking yields across a few well known Ethereum staking providers.
-It queries public APIs for Lido, Rocket Pool, and Kraken, normalizes the responses, and prints a console table so you can quickly spot the advertised APR or APY for each network.
+CryptoMAX is a lightweight Python script that compares staking yields across a broad set of centralized providers.
+It queries public APIs for Lido, Rocket Pool, Kraken, Coinbase, Crypto.com, KuCoin, Binance, and Nexo, normalizes the responses, stores the normalized payloads on disk, and prints a console table so you can quickly spot the advertised APR or APY for each network.

 ## Prerequisites